 4. Student will take the I-20 to the U.S. Embassy of their home country for completion of the M-1 visa process.
 The student should check with their appropriate embassy for their own rules and regulations regarding the M-1 application process.

 Most consulates require appointments for visa interviews.
 The student must pay the SEVIS I-901 fee before appearing for the interview with the embassy.
 This fee is generally $200.00 and should not be confused with our $200 processing fee discussed above.
 However, you can make an appointment for an interview before you receive your receipt.
 Using the Internet to fill in the Form I-901 at www.fmjfee.com and paying by credit card is the fastest way to pay the SEVIS I-901 fee.
 You can print a receipt immediately.

 5. If the M-1 visa is not issued for any reason the $2,000 deposit, less any delivery expenses, will be refunded.
 Once the student arrives in the United States to begin our training program, all funds in their account will become non-refundable.
-If the student arrives in the United States and the visa is subsequently cancelled for any reason, all funds in their accounts will become non-refundable as well.
+If the student arrives in the United States and the visa is subsequently cancelled for any reason, or the student does not comply with all non-immigrant regulations, all funds in their accounts will become non-refundable as well.
 Additionally, students are required to maintain active status at the school by flying at least 6 (six) hours a month.
 When students start their training it is important that they maintain that status otherwise SEVP may terminate the student's lawful immigration status in the United States.